thoth-tech/documentation/docs/Courseflow/Projects/CourseFlow Login and Registration Page Development Report/CourseFlow Login and Registration Page Development Report.md

 fruition completely, this report aims to rectify that.

-Overall we will detail the developments process, indicating both technical and non-technical choices made and the practices used to to implement the login and registration page.
+Overall we will detail the developments process, indicating both technical and non-technical choices made and the practices used to implement the login and registration page.

 ## Project Background